scientific-python/docstub/docs/command_line.md

                          Will add to '--allow-errors'.
   --no-cache             Ignore pre-existing cache and don't create a new one.
   -v, --verbose          Print more details.
 Use once to show information
                          messages.
-Use '-vv' to print debug messages.
+Use -vv to print debug messages.
   -q, --quiet            Print less details.
 Use once to hide warnings.
 Use
-                         '-qq' to completely silence output.
+                         -qq to completely silence output.
   -h, --help             Show this message and exit.
 ```